Zach McKinstry Preview, Player Props: Tigers vs. Royals

 Zach McKinstry At The Plate

-- McKinstry has 21 doubles, four triples, eight home runs and 43 walks while batting .230.
+- McKinstry has 21 doubles, four triples, eight home runs and 43 walks while hitting .230.

 - McKinstry will look to extend his four-game hitting streak.
-He's batting .263 in his last games.
+He's batting .263 during his last outings.

-- In 26 games this year (18.2%), McKinstry has picked up an RBI, and in six of those games (4.2%) he had two or more.
+- McKinstry has an RBI in 26 of 143 games this season, with multiple RBI in six of them.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.